 Seller shall, in accordance with Sections 3.1.2 and 3.1.3 except during the occurrence of an Excused Outage, as applicable, sell and deliver to Buyer at the Delivery Point all the Delivered Energy and Ancillary Services produced by the Project during the Term, make available to Buyer all Contract Capacity associated with such Delivered Energy and Ancillary Services.
 Buyer shall purchase all Products by paying Seller the Contract Prices in the corresponding Contract Year, subject to the provisions of Sections 5.1 and 5.5.
 For the avoidance of doubt, there shall be no additional charge to Buyer for Ancillary Services or Renewable Attributes.

+Purchase Obligation

 Buyer’s obligation to purchase Delivered Energy at the Contract Price shall commence on Project COD.
 Buyer shall purchase Test Energy in accordance with Section 3.14.

 Contract Capacity